bitwarden/contributing-docs/docs/contributing/dependencies/index.md

 7. Merge the PR.
 Assign the jira ticket to QA.

 If you need to change the code to resolve any issues, please tag a team member for the final review.

+### Jira Ticket

+The handover between developers and QA will be a Jira ticket.
+The ticket should contain the affected dependency, any relevant release notes for sections to test, and some testing notes on affected areas.

+## QA Testing

+While developers are responsible for writing a jira ticket with testing notes, the QA engineer should practice due diligence by also considering the impact of the dependency change and if needed discuss with the engineer about potentially increasing or decreasing the scope of testing.

+## Reverting

+In the event QA finds a regression, the developer is responsible for assessing the impact and either immediately revert the update, or resolve the regression in a new PR.